patternfly/patternfly-react/packages/react-core/src/components/Toolbar/examples/Toolbar.md

 ### With custom chip group content

-The chip groups generated by toolbar filters may be further customized through the `customChipGroupContent` property, which will append to the filter chip groups.
-This property will remove the default `Clear all filters` button.
+To customize the chip groups generated by toolbar filters, use the `customChipGroupContent` property.
+This property will remove the default `clear all filters` button.

 ```ts file="./ToolbarCustomChipGroupContent.tsx"
 ```